MatrixMike/snobol4Tests/README.md

 then make  {or even sudo make install}

-Currently the timing.sno does not run smoothly - may need input from user...
+Currently the timing.sno does not run smoothly - may need input from user... run ./timing from the compiler folder : as opposed to trying snobol4 timing.sno